trtworld/resize-on-the-fly/readme.md

 `http://{your_cdn}/w960/image.jpg`

 Resizing focus is in the center of the image.
 What ever dimensions you want you will always get an image with desired dimensions.
 This might mean cropping of the image by zooming.
+Supported image containers are jpg and png.

 **Possible Improvments**